isabella232/OctoStyle/markdown-quick-reference.md

 ## Files and directories

-Directories must have a file called `index.md`.
+Directories must have an index file: `index.md`.

 directory/index.md
 directory/another-file.md

 ## YAML headers

-Every Markdown file has a YAML header:
+The Markdown files have a YAML header:

 ### YAML header (blog)